khaotik/DaNet-Tensorflow/README.md

 - We use WSJ0 `si_tr_s` / `si_dt_05` / `si_et_05` subsets as training / validation / test set respectively.
   The speakers are randomly chosen and mixed at runtime.

-  This is slightly different than the setup in orignal paper.
+  This setup is slightly different to orignal paper.

 - Only single GPU training is implemented.

+- Doesn't work on Windows.